Big Dig: Cancellation of the Inner Belt project

 Another important motivation for the final form of the Big Dig was the abandonment of the Massachusetts Department of Public Works' intended expressway system through and around Boston.
 The Central Artery, as part of Mass.
-DPW's Master Plan of 1948, was originally planned to be the downtown Boston stretch of Interstate 95, and was signed as such; a bypass road called the Inner Belt, was subsequently renamed Interstate 695.
-(The law establishing the Interstate highway system was enacted in 1956.)
+DPW's Master Plan of 1948, was originally planned to be the downtown Boston stretch of Interstate 95, and was signed as such.
+A bypass road called the Inner Belt, was subsequently renamed Interstate 695.
+The law establishing the Interstate highway system was enacted in 1956.

 The Inner Belt District was to pass to the west of the downtown core, through the neighborhood of Roxbury and the cities of Brookline, Cambridge, and Somerville.
-Earlier controversies over impact of the Boston extension of the Massachusetts Turnpike, particularly on the heavily populated neighborhood of Brighton, and the additional large amount of housing that would have had to be destroyed led to massive community opposition to both the Inner Belt and the Boston section of I-95.
+Earlier controversies over impact of the Boston extension of the Massachusetts Turnpike, particularly on the heavily populated neighborhood of Brighton, and the additional large amount of housing that would have had to be destroyed, led to massive community opposition to both the Inner Belt and the Boston section of I-95.

-By 1970, building demolition and land clearances for had been completed along the I-95 right of way through the neighborhoods of Roxbury, Jamaica Plain, the South End and Roslindale, which led to secession threats by Hyde Park, Boston's youngest and southernmost neighborhood (which I-95 was also slated to go through).
+By 1970, building demolition and land clearances had been completed along the I-95 right of way through the neighborhoods of Roxbury, Jamaica Plain, the South End and Roslindale.
+This led to secession threats by Hyde Park, Boston's youngest and southernmost neighborhood, which I-95 was also slated to go through.
 By 1972, with relatively little work done on the Southwest Corridor portion of I-95 and none on the potentially massively disruptive Inner Belt, Governor Francis Sargent put a moratorium on highway construction within the Route 128 corridor, except for the final short stretch of Interstate 93.
 In 1974, the remainder of the Master Plan was canceled.

 With ever-increasing traffic volumes funneled onto I-93 alone, the Central Artery became chronically gridlocked.
-The Sargent moratorium led to the rerouting of I-95 away from Boston around the Route 128 beltway and the conversion of the cleared land in the southern part of the city into the Southwest Corridor linear park, as well as a new right-of-way for the Orange Line subway and Amtrak.
+The Sargent moratorium led to the rerouting of I-95 away from Boston around the Route 128 beltway, and the conversion of the cleared land in the southern part of the city into the Southwest Corridor linear park, and a new right-of-way for the Orange Line subway and Amtrak.
 Parts of the planned I-695 right-of-way remain unused and under consideration for future mass-transit projects.

 The original 1948 Master Plan included a Third Harbor Tunnel plan that was hugely controversial in its own right, because it would have disrupted the Maverick Square area of East Boston.
 It was never built.